zenzay/esphome-projects/README.md

 # esphome-projects
-A collection of esphome projects I've either completed, currently working on, or totally abandoned.
+A collection of esphome projects I've either completed or currently working on.

 1. alarm-panel
 2. multi-sensor